 2. By way of derogation from the first subparagraph of paragraph 1, for programmes supported by the AMIF, the ISF and the BMVI, the review meeting shall be organised at least twice during the programming period.

-3. For programmes supported by the EMFAF, the ERDF, the ESF+, the Cohesion Fund and the JTF, the Member State shall no later than one month before the review meeting provide the Commission with concise information on the elements listed in Article 40(1).
-This information shall be based on the most recent data available to the Member State.
+3. For programmes supported by the ERDF, the ESF+, the Cohesion Fund, the JTF and the EMFAF, the Member State shall no later than one month before the review meeting provide the Commission with concise information on the elements listed in Article 40(1).
+That information shall be based on the most recent data available to the Member State.

-The Member State and the Commission may agree not to organise a review meeting.
-In this case, the review may be carried out in writing.
+For programmes limited to the specific objective set out in point (xi) of Article 4(1) of the ESF+ Regulation, the information to be provided, based on the most recent data available, shall be limited to points (a), (b), (e), (f) and (h) of Article 40(1) of this Regulation.

-For programmes limited to the specific objective set out in Article 4(1)(xi) of the ESF+ Regulation, the information to be provided, based on the most recent data available, shall be limited to points (a), (b), (e), (f) and (h) of Article 40(1).
+4. The Member State and the Commission may agree not to organise a review meeting.
+In such a case, the review may be carried out in writing.

-4. The outcome of the review meeting shall be recorded in agreed minutes.
+5. The outcome of the review meeting shall be recorded in agreed minutes.

-5. The Member State shall follow up issues raised during the review meeting which affect the implementation of the programme and inform the Commission within three months of the measures taken.
+6. The Member State shall follow up issues raised during the review meeting which affect the implementation of the programme and shall inform the Commission within three months of the measures taken.

-6. For programmes supported by the AMIF, the ISF and the BMVI, the Member State shall submit an annual performance report in accordance with the Fund-specific Regulations.
+7. For programmes supported by the AMIF, the ISF and the BMVI, the Member State shall submit an annual performance report in accordance with the Fund-specific Regulations.